Considering a Pre-Paid Funeral Plan? What you need to know.

 Date posted March 2021

 Knowing that your funeral costs are covered, and that your relatives will not have unexpected bills when you die, can provide great peace of mind to both you and your family.
 It means that you can decide in advance what type of ceremony you would like, relieving your family of the worry of planning your funeral.
-Your close family do not have to guess what you would have wanted, or make decisions at an emotional, stressful time for them.
+Your close family do not have to guess what you would have wanted, or make decisions at an emotional, stressful time for them when grieving.

 Your preferences will be recorded alongside your plan.
 Some providers will give you a form or checklist, but it is fine to just write down what you would like when you take the plan out, or you can talk through your plans with the provider and they will record your wishes.